Nutritional Therapy Association vs. The Institute for Integrative Nutrition

 Which Nutrition Coaching Program Should I Choose?

 One of the questions we get all the time is “What education do you have that enables you to write books and work with clients?”
-Angie is a Certified Health Coach (CHC) through the Institute for Integrative Nutrition (IIN) as well as a Nutritional Therapy Consultant (NTC) through the Nutritional Therapy Association.
+Angie is a Certified Health Coach (CHC) through the Institute for Integrative Nutrition (IIN) as well as a Nutritional Therapy Practitioner (NTP) through the Nutritional Therapy Association.
 Similarly, Mickey is a Nutritional Therapy Practitioner (NTP) through the Nutritional Therapy Association.
-Since we have experience with all three of these certifications, we are frequently asked to compare the programs.
+Since we have experience with both of these certifications, we are frequently asked to compare the programs.

 The truth is, both of these programs are accessible, affordable, and useful for starting a career in health coaching, which is why so many people are interested in them.
 We thought we’d break down the details for those of you who are trying to choose between these two schools.